baharlawter/BaharLawter.github.io/docs/_posts/2025-08-23-welcome-to-jekyll.markdown

 <span class="blog-section-title">Let’s Connect!</span>

-Feel free to reach out if you want to chat about coding, education, or career transitions.
+Feel free to reach out if you want to chat about coding, education, or my career transitions.
 You can find me on [LinkedIn](https://www.linkedin.com/in/bahar-lawter-275494290/) or [email](mailto:baharlawter@example.com).

 ---